|Week beginning on September 24, 2023:||418.27 ppm|

-The graph, updated weekly, shows as individual points daily mean CO2 up to and including the week previous to today.
+The graph, updated daily, shows as individual points daily mean CO2, and weekly means up to and including the week previous to today.

 The weekly mean (red bar) is simply the average of all days in the week (Sunday to Saturday) for which a background value could be defined.
 Note that the “Weekly value from 1 year ago” shown in the box above the graph is for an average of 7 days starting exactly 365 days before the current week, so it may not be a Sunday-Saturday week.
 The 1 year ago weekly value is not plotted on the graph.As a visual aid, the blue lines present monthly means of background data as they are presented under Recent Monthly CO2 at Mauna Loa.

 The daily means are based on hours during which CO2 was likely representative of “background” conditions, defined as times when the measurement is representative of air at mid-altitudes over the Pacific Ocean.
 That air has had several days time or more to mix, smoothing out most of the CO2 variability encountered elsewhere, making the measurements representative of CO2 over hundreds of km or more.